-Note: Like iterator slicing, iterator and lazy list matching make no guarantee that the original iterator matched against be preserved (to preserve the iterator, use Coconut's tee or reiterable built-ins).
+Note: Like iterator slicing, iterator and lazy list matching make no guarantee that the original iterator matched against be preserved (to preserve the iterator, use Coconut's reiterable built-in).

 When checking whether or not an object can be matched against in a particular fashion, Coconut makes use of Python's abstract base classes.
 Therefore, to ensure proper matching for a custom object, it's recommended to register it with the proper abstract base classes.